Page tree

 Options are described below:

 Use this button to attach a new Architecture Model to the Application.
-By default Console will offer the Architecture Models that have already been created or uploaded in the AIP Console - Architecture Studio.
-If there are no Architecture Models available, you will need to either create one or import one in AIP Console - Architecture Studio:
+By default Console will offer the Architecture Models that have already been created/uploaded and published in the AIP Console - Architecture Studio.
+The Add button is disabled if there are no Architecture Models available (you will need to either create one or import one and then publish it), or there are Architecture Models available but they have not been published.

 Rule IDA unique identifier for your model.
 This ID is used to identify the Architecture Model throughout the CAST dashboards.